Pinafore/qanta-codalab/README.md

 ## Code Requirements

-The only requirement we enforce on all systems is that if the current working directory is the contents of `src/`, and if we run `bash run.sh` that it will start a web server satisfying the input/output formats outlined above.
+The first requirement we enforce on all systems is that if the current working directory is the contents of `src/`, and if we run `bash run.sh` that it will start a web server satisfying the input/output formats outlined above.

+The second requirement we enforce is that all systems should support a status API:

+* URL: `/api/1.0/quizbowl/status`
+* `ready`: return True if ready to accept requests
+* `batch`: True if model accepts batch API (see farther down), False otherwise
+* `batch_size`: If `batch` is true, an integer indicating max batch size

 # Reference System